By Michael Boyce

 3. Keep an eye on all the factors in your score.

 Staying on top of your score is paramount to keeping it healthy, and there’s more than one way to do just that.
 Be proactive about checking your credit score.
 And don’t just look at the score — it’s important to look through your full credit report to ensure your score appears correctly, and if not, then investigate why that might be.
-Did you miss some payments that you weren’t aware of, or could there have been fraudulent charges on your accounts that need addressing?
+Did you not realize you’d missed some payments?
+Or could there have been fraudulent charges on your accounts that need addressing?
 If there are issues, then correct the record where needed.

 It’s also a good idea to ensure you aren’t carrying too much revolving debt; this usually comes from not paying off your bills in full each month.
-Some people who would like to take better control of their debt use a debt consolidation personal loan to simplify debts into one monthly payment, making it more manageable.
+Some people who would like to take better control of their debt use a debt consolidation personal loan to simplify debts into one. more manageable monthly payment.
 Personal loans typically have fixed rates.
 If the rate is lower than that on your current debt, you can save money on interest as well as decrease the time it could take to pay off the debts if you continued paying the minimum on your bills.

 There are several places to check your score for free.
 Discover Personal Loans offers a free Credit Scorecard* with your FICO® Credit Score, number of recent inquiries and more.
 And checking will never impact your credit score.